Skip to Main Content

 The UC Merced Library invites faculty (senate and non-senate) to apply for funding to eliminate or minimize course costs for students.

-The call for proposals in spring 2024 for summer & fall 2024 courses will either accept applications that 1) eliminate course material costs or 2) reduce or minimize course material costs within certain parameters.
+The call for proposals in fall 2024 for spring 2025 courses will either accept applications that 1) eliminate course material costs or 2) reduce or minimize course material costs within certain parameters.
 For proposals that reduce costs, they must meet these parameters:

 • for new courses, course materials costs for students must not exceed $20.00.